Updated March 14, 2023

 - Nslookup Command – The Nslookup command is used to resolve the domain name into the IP address.
 The domain name has to be used along with this command in order to find out the IP assigned to the domain.
 In simple terms, it is used for DNS queries.

 - Diskcopy Command – The diskcopy command is used to copy the data of one floppy disk to another one.
-It is mainly used to manage the data in the device and provide the way to transfer the data using the CLI.
+It is mainly used to manage the data in the device and provide a way to transfer the data using the CLI.

 - Del Command – The del command is used to delete the files that is/are stored in the system.
-In the place of del command, one can also use the erase command as both the commands work the same way.
+In the place of the del command, one can also use the erase command as both the commands work the same way.

 - Type Command – The type command is used to display the content of the text file.
-In other terms, it is used to display the texts in the command prompt from the file that has stored it.
+In other terms, it is used to display the texts in the command prompt from the file that has stored them.

 - Chkdsk command – The chkdsk command is used to check the volume details.
 It gives us the option to find the storage-related details using the command prompt window or through the command-line interface.

 - Format Command – The format command is used to format the volume.
-In the GUI, there is the option to format the volume which could be located using the right-click and the format command does the same job.
+In the GUI, there is the option to format the volume, which could be located using the right-click, and the format command does the same job.